 refills more conveniently.
 Further, your long-term prescriptions can be filled for 90 days for further convenience.

 Follow instructions for taking meds carefully because they are there for a reason.
 Meds that are to be taken with food may irritate the lining of an empty stomach.
-Avoid grapefruit juice with meds and taking calcium (milk, etc.) with antibiotics.
+Avoid grapefruit juice with meds and take calcium (milk, etc.) with antibiotics.

 Take statins at bedtime, advises the British Heart Foundation.
 Here’s why: Cholesterol production in the liver is highest after